Tolbert Brown

 Tolbert "Red" Brown was a college football player.
 He was the brother of Johnny Mack Brown.
 Brown was selected All-Southern by some writers in 1926.

-Early years
+Early life

 Brown was a native of Dothan, Alabama, the third of nine children.
 He was captain of the Dothan High football team in 1923.

 University of Alabama

 1925

 Brown played at end, while his brother "Mack" played at halfback in 1925.